ocf/ocfweb/ocfweb/docs/docs/staff/backend/firewall.md

 This works best on-site, though it sometimes works using X forwarding as well.

-We have a handy script which handles downloading a recent Java and starting the app, located `/opt/share/utils/sbin/firewall`.
+We have a handy script (just run `firewall`) which handles downloading a recent Java and starting the app.
 It should be sufficient to just launch this script.
+However, the Cisco cert provided is out of date, so you will likely have to click through some security warnings to get it to start.

 ## Automatic config diffs

-IST has configured [rancid](http://www.shrubbery.net/rancid/) to both back up and send us email diffs of the firewall's config.
-We also get a weekly dump of the entire config over email.
+IST has configured [rancid](http://www.shrubbery.net/rancid/) to both back up and send us email diffs of the firewall's config, however it has been broken since 11/21/2016.
+We also typically get a weekly dump of the entire config over email (if it wasn't broken currently).